About our eco-packaging

 Changing all of the Montezuma's packaging to either 100% recyclable, compostable or biodegradable has been no easy task and as of February 2020 we believe we are the only chocolate company that's managed to get the entire range moved into sustainable packaging so far.
 We love talking to our customers and are already getting a lot of questions about all sorts of really fair points, like 'What's your packaging made from" and "how do I recycle the bars".

-We thought we'd put a handy little video together to help with some of your comments.
-We asked our MD Bruce and Marketing Director Debbie to give us the low down on everything related to our eco-friendly chocolate packaging from the glass used in our giant button jars to the ink we use to print on the cardboard chocolate bar boxes, and an explanation about the new size of our bars.
+We thought we'd give you the low down on everything related to our eco-friendly chocolate packaging from the glass used in our giant button jars to the ink we use to print on the cardboard chocolate bar boxes, and an explanation about the new size of our bars.

 Take a look at some of our 100% eco-friendly range: